Twisted Donaldson invariants: Introduction

 Let us describe more details on the passage from commutative to non commutative analysis.
 An important aspect is Fourier transform on tori, which gives the correspondence of functions between a torus and its dual torus.
 The dual torus parametrizes flat $U(1)$ connections over the torus called the Picard torus.
 Such space duality comes from a strong constraint that the group is free abelian.
 For a non commutative group $\Gamma$, there are no such space duality, but corresponding to the space of functions over the dual torus is the (reduced) group $C^*$ algebra $C_r^*(\Gamma)$ of the group, given as a completion of the complex group ring (see subsection $5.3$).
 An elliptic operator twisted by every flat $U(1)$ connection over the torus produces a family of the elliptic operators parametrized by the Picard torus, as we described above.
 The family index gives an element of $K^0(\Pic(B\Gamma))$.
 A non commutative interpretation is the elliptic operator with coefficient by the Mishchenko-Fomenko flat $C^*_r(\Gamma)$ bundle, and its index takes a value in $K_0(C^*_r(\Gamma))$.
 In case of $\Gamma \cong \Z^n$, where $B\Gamma$ is the $n$-torus $T^n$, the isomorphisms hold:

 Chern-Weil theory presents a construction of the Chern classes by smooth differential forms which take the values in the de-Rham cohomology.
 A key to describe its non commutative counterpart is the existence of a dense subalgebra $C^{\infty}(\Gamma) \subset C^*_r(\Gamma)$ which is closed under holomorphic calculus.
 The algebra plays a central role in non commutative de-Rham theory by use of cyclic cohomology.
-Conceptually it corresponds to the algebras of smooth functions on manifolds.
-In this paper we always assume that $C^{\infty}(\Gamma)$ exists.
+Conceptually a canonical choice of this algebra corresponds to the algebra of smooth functions on manifolds.

-The Chern character is given by a map:
+The Chern character is given by a map

-There is a canonical map $\nu: K^*(C^*_r(\Gamma)) \to H^*(\Gamma; \C)$, and it induces an isomorphism:
+There is a canonical map $HP^*(C^{\infty}(\Gamma)) \to H^*(\Gamma; \C)$, and it induces an isomorphism

-under some cohomological conditions on $ \Gamma$, to be more precise, when $\Gamma$ satisfies the Baum-Connes conjecture.
+under some cohomological conditions on $ \Gamma$, to be more precise, when $\Gamma$ satisfies the Baum-Connes conjecture and the Chern character $\Ch_*$ is rationally isomorphic.
 Typical examples are free abelian groups.
-A weaker condition for $\Gamma$, called \emph{admissible}, is when $\nu$ is surjective.
+A weaker condition for $\Gamma$, called \emph{admissiblity}, guarantees surjectivity of the canonical map (Proposition \ref{prop:admsuj}).

 Let $B \subset {\frak M}(E)$ be a compact submanifold.
 As a canonical extension of the twisted $\mu$ map to non commutative case, we introduce the following map.
-Suppose $\Gamma$ is admissible.
-Then we construct a twisted $\mu$-map:
+Let us fix a smooth algebra $C^{\infty}(\Gamma)$.
+Then we construct a twisted $\mu$-map

-We derive its cohomological formula which follows essentially from Connes-Moscovici's index theorem.
+If moreover the group is admissible, then we derive its cohomological formula which follows essentially from Connes-Moscovici's index theorem.
+Put